JilvinAbraham/ssh-access-management/vault-setup/README.md

 ## Steps

     - Update the inventory file with the IP address of VM
-    - Run the playbook to install and run vault dev server on VM
+    - Run the playbook vault_dev.yml to install and run vault dev server on VM
     - Use "http://<server-ip>:8200" to access vault UI
+    - Run the playbook host_configure.yml to configure host machine after terraform has configured the vault